Table of Contents

 Two common types of disability income insurance are own-occupation and any-occupation.
 Own-occupation insurance specifically covers conditions that prevent you from performing your current job.
 Any-occupation covers conditions that prevent you from performing any work that you are otherwise able to perform.

 Long-term disability policies can help provide monthly income for several years or longer.
-They typically do not replace 100% of your income, but they can provide resources to reduce the impact of an injury or illness that keeps you from working.
+They typically do not replace 100% of your income, but they can help provide resources to reduce the impact of an injury or illness that keeps you from working.

 When Could Both Types of Insurance Make Sense?